A topic from the subject of Chromatography in Chemistry.

 Step 2: Apply the Mixture

-Use a pipette or capillary tube to apply a small drop of the mixture to the origin.
-Allow the drop to dry completely.
+Use a pipette or capillary tube to apply a small, concentrated spot of the mixture to the origin.
+Allow the spot to dry completely.
+Repeat this application process 2-3 times, allowing the spot to dry completely between applications.
+This ensures a concentrated start.

 Step 3: Prepare the Solvent

-* Pour the solvent into the glass jar or beaker to a height that will not reach the starting line.
+Pour the chosen solvent into the glass jar or beaker to a depth of about 1 cm.
+The solvent level should be below the starting line on the chromatography paper.

 Step 4: Set Up the Chromatography Chamber